TownyAdvanced/TownyResources/README.md

 4. Assists **Trading**
     - By turning individual towns into centres for the production of specific goods, natural trading activities are encouraged.
 5. Reduces **Grind**
-    - Repetitive multi-hour grinds are largely eliminated.
-    - Before, a multi-hour grind could grant a player a significant competitive advantage over other players, *TownyResources* imposes limits and effectively tells such players to **STOP** after a certain time.
+    - Before, a multi-hour grind could grant a player a significant economic advantage over other players. *TownyResources* puts a hard cap on how much can be gained by each grind, thus facilitating a server a economy where extensive grinding simply has no part.
-    - First, this is good for player mental health.
-    - Second, expending extra effort for resource advantage is still possible, but more varied and interesting activities are required e.g. farming multiple varieties of crops, cave explorations, ruins exploration, trading.
+    - It is still possible to expend extra effort for a resource advantage over other players, but more varied and interesting activities are required to achieve it e.g. farming multiple varieties of crops, cave explorations, ruins exploration, trading, war.
 5. Assists **Roleplaying**
     - By giving each town a "signature" set of resources, this helps to develop the character of each town.